openclimatedata/doha-amendment-entry-into-force/README.md

 make
 ```

-Running `make` will also fetch and update the dataset.
-The download and
+Running `make` will also update the repo, then fetch and update the dataset.
+The
-extraction is done in `script/process.py`.
+download and extraction is done in `script/process.py`.